 There is far more to Tesco Clubcard points than just exchanging them for money off your shopping.
-Exchanging points for one of their partner vouchers can get you 3 x their value.
-Take a look at the best ways to use Tesco Clubcard vouchers.
+Using your points for one of their partner vouchers can get you double their value.
+Let’s take a look at the best way to use Tesco vouchers, plus some of the things to look out for.

 Ah, Tesco Clubcard points.
-Every little helps, or so they say.
+Every little helps, or so they used to say.
 It’s nice to get a little something back for your loyalty, even though it probably means we have to spend more on our weekly shop.
-But Clubcard points have been useful to me in the past.
-And the Clubcard continues to grow in popularity, with the introduction of Clubcard Plus.
+But Clubcard points have been useful to me in the past… I remember being able to trade my points for four times their value.

 How much are Tesco points worth?